What gifts to include in expectant moms gift baskets?

-Reclining Hero Pose
+Practice Reclining Hero Pose for leg cramps

-It is a modified form of reclining hero pose.
-Sit up on your buttocks – legs folded on a comfortable place (floor or a bed).
+Sit up on your buttocks – legs folded in a comfortable place (floor or a bed).
 Place your hands on the back of the pelvis and release your lower back and upper buttocks.
 Then finish reclining, either onto the floor or a support blanket or a pillow.
 Use as much height as you need to make the position reasonably comfortable.

-Caution: If you have any serious condition of a back, knee or ankle avoid this pose.
+Caution: If you have any serious condition of a back, knee or ankle, avoid this pose.

 4. Massage your legs

 Massage is a great way to relax your muscles.
 It is known to be one of the most effective ways of relieving cramps.

-This may help minimize cramping at night significantly.
+Surprisingly, it help minimize cramping at night significantly.

 Moreover, too much laziness/less movement in your lifestyle can even slow down blood circulation.
 Walk as much as you are comfortable with.
 Stretching can help in reducing leg cramps.
 Stay active, hydrated and listen to your body.
 When your body tells you that you feel tired, sit down, put your feet up and rest until you get your energy back.

 C-section or Cesarean delivery is a surgical procedure to deliver one or more babies.
 C section is different than a vaginal delivery.
-It is performed in case if a mother or a baby is at risk like if there is twin pregnancy or more, breech baby, high blood pressure, or problems with the placenta or umbilical cord.
+It is performed in case if a mother or a baby is at risk as if there is twin pregnancy or more, a breech baby, high blood pressure, or problems with the placenta or umbilical cord.

-I was able to recover super quick after my C-section deliveries as my nurses at the hospital gave helpful instructions for quick healing.
+I was able to recover super quick after my C-section deliveries as my nurses at the hospital gave helpful instructions before I was allowed to go home.

 This post may contain affiliate links.
 Please read my disclaimer for more information.

-C-section Recovery tips to heal faster and better for new moms
+Post-C-section Recovery tips to heal faster and better for new moms

 1. Sleep and rest